Hi, I'm Melanie McQuaid

 I was lucky to learn from the best ITU, Ironman, UCI and development coaches.
 This wealth of experience has shaped my approach to triathlon coaching which is my own.
 I have my own philosophy and approach which is an amalgamation of the knowledge I took from years of mountain biking, road cycling and triathlon racing.
 Training science is universal and sports are specific.
 Training for so many different sports has shaped my understanding of how general preparation leads to specific fitness for any sport.

 I’m a lifetime student of sport.
 My degree (chemisty and biochemistry) taught me to think analytically.
 My career is entirely documented as a gigantic science experiment on how to optimize performance over time towards shifting goals.
-I have complete training logs and physiology from the late 1990s.
+I have complete training logs and physiology studies from the late 1990s.
+I had one of the very first Powertap powermeters.
+There are few coaches in the sport who have as much personal and professional experience in sport that I have had the opportunity to acquire.
 Using a record of everything I’ve done since training with the National Cycling team, I taught myself how to train myself and others to optimize potential.

 When I started in XTERRA there were NO COACHES that understood the sport.
 Learning how to train (coming from cycling) was an invaluable experience.
 Taking what was relevant from great ITU coaches, it took two years in triathlon before I started finishing first or second in nearly every race for a decade (before turning my attention full time to Ironman).
 Self coaching was only successful because I could access advice, mentorship, and education from amazing coaches.
 Every coach has learned from someone.
 I believe I understand how to train for offroad triathlon as well as any coach in the sport but I gained that knowledge by actively pursuing the knowledge from others.

-In 2012 I decided to learn everything I could about IRONMAN, to ensure I could serve any triathlete who turned to me for advice.
-I asked many coaches about their philosophy, tried a variety of approaches, and along the way learned for myself what it is like to come back from a devastating injury.
+During this time, I learned for myself what it is like to come back from a devastating injury.
 This type of experience is worth more than any coaching course could possibly offer.
-There is a lot of mental coaching required for athletes going through this and that experience is priceless.
+There is a lot of mental coaching required for athletes going through injury and that experience is priceless.

 My Athletic Experience